 The University of West Florida

-Students pursuing a bachelor's degree in health sciences at the University of West Florida in Pensacola can choose to specialize in 1 of 7 specialties, including aging studies, allied health, health care administration, health care profession, medical information technology, psychology of health and public health.
+Students pursuing a bachelor's degree in health sciences at the University of West Florida in Pensacola can choose to specialize in 1 of 7 specialties, including aging studies, allied health, health care administration, health care profession, medical information technology, the psychology of health, and public health.
 This 2-year degree program is designed for students who already have an associate's degree from an accredited college.
 The curriculum teaches students about the different issues that impact how health information systems are designed and deployed, along with the legal and ethical issues related to healthcare and public health.
 Core courses include health sciences technology, medical terminology, health science research and business analysis in health care.

 University of Central Florida

 The University of Central Florida in Orlando has a bachelor's degree program in health sciences with a pre-clinical track.
 This program is specifically geared toward students who intend to go on to enter graduate programs to further their education in areas such as occupational therapy, medicine, physical therapy or physician assisting.
-Classes include core requirements such as pharmacology, health sciences research methods, pathophysiology and preventive health care, among others.
+Classes include core requirements such as pharmacology, health sciences research methods, pathophysiology, and preventive health care, among others.
 The school also has a master's degree program in health sciences with an executive health services administration track.
 The program is an online degree program that is typically completed within 24 months.
 It is open to prospective students who have at least 3 years of professional experience in the field.

 University of Florida